kunwarAbhay/Tubelight.js/README.md

 const disjointSet = new Tubelight.DisjointSet();
 ```

-### ⚒️ Operations that can be performed on Stack :
+### ⚒️ Operations that can be performed on Disjoint-Set :

 🟢 Union : Combine two subsets into one.